rust-lang/rust-wiki-backup/Doc-Emacs-Support.md

     RUST_ROOT=~/rust
     RUST_OPTIONS_FILE=$RUST_ROOT/src/compiler/rust/src/etc/ctags.rust
     PROJECT_DIR=~/project
-    ctags-exuberant -e -f TAGS.emacs --options=$RUST_OPTIONS_FILE -R $PROJECT_DIR
+    ctags-exuberant -e -f TAGS.emacs --languages=rust --options=$RUST_OPTIONS_FILE -R $PROJECT_DIR
 ```
-will build the tags table in TAGS.emacs (may take a while if it is a big project like Servo or Rust itself)
+will build the tags table in TAGS.emacs (may take a couple of seconds if it is a big project like Servo or Rust itself).

+Note that this only creates tags for Rust files (`--languages=rust`).
+Otherwise, there are too many name clashes with random structs in C or C++ files.

 You can then jump to the definition of any function or struct or enum by using `M-.` (`Alt + .`)